AndrewLeach94/my-website/src/markdown-pages/blog-posts/2015/music-pilgrimage-london/music-pilgrimage-london.md

 Yes, chances are really good you're going to be a part of the problem for daily commuters since you're holding them up for your picture.
 Alternatively, you could also get there in the middle of the night when no one is out but who wants their Abbey Road photo at 2 AM?
 I know I don't.
 Be quick, be clever, be aggressive, and you just might have a chance at your photo and not be "that tourist" either.

-Unfortunately I could't really make it to other places like Shoreditch which is quickly rising to compete with Soho but that will wait for another visit.
+Unfortunately I couldn't really make it to other places like Shoreditch which is quickly rising to compete with Soho but that will wait for another visit.
 At least get your start with these two obvious areas and get your Abbey Road picture taken fast.
 Please and thank you.